-STRATEGY Introduce underserved middle and high school students to careers in health FY 2024 METRICS RESULTS 65 minoritized students participate in the 2-week Discovery program to prepare for college and explore different health professions.
-70 program graduates from 37 different high schools in the region Host 3 My Campus sessions to expose minoritized students to health professions; reach 120 students.
-170 students participated in 3 My Campus Events + 37 in Yo Soy El Futuro 25 students in the Transition 2 Success program receive support from mentors in their health discipline of interest.
-27 pairs of mentors/mentees 90 middle school students participate in Junior High School Science Fair.
-Science Fair was merged with My Campus Organize Robotics Simulation events inspiring STEM and health careers; engage at least 30 high school students.
-Postponed to FY 2025
+STRATEGY Introduce under high school students to care STRATEGY Support educational a from under-r FY 2024 METRICS RESULTS FY 2024 METRICS 65 minoritized students participate in the 2-week Discovery program to prepare for college and explore different health professions.
+70 program graduates from 37 different high schools in the region Provide 50 scholarships/stipends to at-promise v in the region to support their transition to higher education Host 3 My Campus sessions to expose minoritized students to health professions; reach 120 students.
+170 students participated in 3 My Campus Events + 37 in Yo Soy El Futuro Provide 9 scholarships to underrepresented minor students who are currently pursuing higher education programs in health-related fields.
+25 students in the Transition 2 Success program receive support from mentors in their health discipline of interest.
+27 pairs of mentors/mentees The La Escuelita program will provide free weekly academic tutoring and music lessons to elementary age students from San Bernardino, as well as 90 middle school students participate in Junior High School Science Fair.
+Science Fair was merged with My Campus educational workshops for their parents; Children participate in 350 academic tutoring sessions and 225 music lessons annually; Parents participate in 25 educational workshops annually.
+Organize Robotics Simulation events inspiring STEM and health careers; engage at least 30 high school students.
+Postponed to FY 2025 Invest in workforce development with community- based partners and government to increase outreach to marginalized and specialty populations and their access to livable wage-paying jobs.